T-Mads/Budget-Control-Sample/README.md

 **Note** you can consider placing storage in the *Project-Essentials* resource group so when the spending limit is reached the storage/data is not deleted.

 ### Alert Flow
-This section will introduce how the different resources are combined in order to stop spending.
+This section will introduce how different resources are combined in order to stop spending.

 1. When the spending limit specified in the budget is reached an alert is triggered.
 2. This alert triggers an action group which causes the RunAs Account to run a specific runbook.
-3. The runbook, in this case "RemoveRG" is started:
+3. The runbook, in this case, "RemoveRG" is started:
   4. The runbook finds the resource group matching the name given, $Name
-  5. The runbook deletes the resource group that it found, which destroys all related resources
+  5. The runbook deletes the resource group that is found, which destroys all related resources

 **Notice** the budget is checked every 12-14 hours, this means that alerts will only be triggered every 12-14 hours.
 You should therefore be aware that the deletion of the Resource Group might not happen immediately after the alert condition is achieved.

 ![Visualization of process flow during tear down](./images/RG_delete_flow.png)

 ## This project
 This project aims to automatize as much of the budget creation process as possible.
-There are several steps which must still be done manually but using this template will create budgets with the advised budget structure and allows for quick reconfiguration.
+There are several steps that must still be done manually but using this template will create budgets with the advised budget structure and allows for quick reconfiguration.
 In order to do this automatically [blueprints](https://docs.microsoft.com/en-us/azure/governance/blueprints/overview) are used, a blueprint is a template which can be deployed within Azure, when filled in it will automatically create the resources required.
 By assigning the blueprint created through the following section the recommended control structure will be deployed to subscription.
 This means the following resources are created:
 * **Resource Group**: Project-XX-Essentials
   * **Automation Account**: RunbookAutomater
   * **Runbook**: RemoveRG (removes Resource Group of a given name)
   * **Action Group**: RemoveResourceGs
-* **Resource Group**: Project-XX-Resorces
+* **Resource Group**: Project-XX-Resources
   * **Budget**: project-budget

 **Note** most of the names can be changed but use the default values above.
-Furthermore the region of the deployment can also be configured.
+Furthermore, the region of the deployment can also be configured.

 ## Installation